digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-13-Build-Docker-Images-Jenkins.md

 ---
 layout: post
 authors: [dimuthu_daundasekara]
-title: 'Build Docker Images With Jenkins - Docker Containers as Jenkins Build Slaves
+title: 'Build Docker Images With Jenkins - Docker Containers as Jenkins Build Slaves'
-subtitle: Dynamically Provision ephemeral Docker Containers as Jenkins Agent Node
+subtitle: 'Dynamically Provision ephemeral Docker Containers as Jenkins Agent Node
 description: In this tutorial, I will walk you through setting up temporary Docker containers as Jenkins builds slaves for better resource utilization.
 Usually, Spinning up a new container takes less than a minute.
 And every build task spins up a new container, build the project, and finally, it's destroyed itself.
 You can reduce the number of static VMs for Jenkins to build jobs.
-This step will require when you will use Docker with CI/CD pipelines that build your applications into Docker images and deploying into deferent environments such as dev, staging, and finally in production.
+This step will require when you will use Docker with CI/CD pipelines that build your applications into Docker images and deploying into deferent environments such as dev, staging, and finally in production.'
 image: /assets/img/post-imgs/Build_Docker_Images_on_Jenkins/docker-image-build-jenkins.jpg
 tags: [How to configure Jenkins to build Docker Images, Configure Docker Jenkins Plugin, Jenkins Add Docker Agent, Jenkins Create Build Project , Jenkins Build Project]
 category: DevOps